-Content Learning Outcomes Students will be able to: 3.1 Accounting theories Accounting theories and their implications for the preparation and presentation of Statement of Financial Position and Statement of Financial Performance The accounting theories are: accounting entity going concern monetary accounting period accounting period accounting period accounting basis of accounting bjectivity historical cost materiality prudence revenue recognition revenue recognition matching The accounting theories applicable to the financial elements are mainly laid out in Key Understanding 2 define each accounting theory identify the accounting theory applied in a given scenario explain how each accounting theory affects the preparation and presentation of financial statements
+Content Learning Outcomes Students will be able to: 3.1 Accounting theories Accounting theories and their implications for the preparation and presentation of Statement of Financial Position and Statement of Financial Performance The accounting theories are: (i) accounting entity (ii) going concern (iii) monetary (iv) accounting period (v) accrual basis of accounting (vi) objectivity (vii) historical cost (viii) consistency (ix) materiality (x) prudence (xi) revenue recognition (xii) matching The accounting theories applicable to the financial elements are mainly laid out in Key Understanding 2 define each accounting theory identify the accounting theory applied in a given scenario explain how each accounting theory affects the preparation and presentation of financial statements

 Content Learning Outcomes Students will be able to: 3.2 Accounting information system and accounting cycle The accounting cycle is the processing of accounting transactions through the accounting information system.
-The stages of accounting cycle are (i) identifying and recording (ii) adjusting (iii) reporting (iv) closing The closing of accounts is only done at the end of a financial year A computerised accounting information system generally comprises the following: (i) source documents (ii) journal (iii) ledgers (iv) Trial Balance (v) Statement of Financial Performance (vi) Statement of Financial Position Source Documents Purposes of source documents Issue and receipt of documents in relation to seller/provider and buyer/consumer of goods/services (32) Types of transactions and their source documents: - cash purchases and sales: receipts - credit purchases and sales: invoices - receipt of money: remittance advice (credit customer), receipt, bank statement - payment of money: payment voucher, receipt, bank statement - overcharges and returns of inventory: credit notes Journal Representation of transactions in journal Ledger account Representation of transactions in ledger accounts state the order in which each type of transaction is processed through the accounting information system explain how each type of transaction is processed through the accounting information system. state the purposes of source documents state the purpose of each type of source document state the source documents used in the transaction explain the purpose of the Trial Balance explain the limitation of the Trial Balance prepare a Trial Balance
+The stages of accounting cycle are (i) identifying and recording (ii) adjusting (iii) reporting (iv) closing The closing of accounts is only done at the end of a financial year A computerised accounting information system generally comprises the following: (i) source documents (ii) journal (iii) ledgers (iv) Trial Balance (v) Statement of Financial Performance (vi) Statement of Financial Position state the order in which each type of transaction is processed through the accounting information system explain how each type of transaction is processed through the accounting information system. state the purposes of source documents state the purpose of each type of source document state the source documents used in the transaction explain the purpose of the Trial Balance explain the limitation of the Trial Balance prepare a Trial Balance Source Documents Purposes of source documents Issue and receipt of documents in relation to seller/provider and buyer/consumer of goods/services (32) Types of transactions and their source documents: cash purchases and sales: receipts credit purchases and sales: invoices receipt of money: remittance advice (credit customer), receipt, bank statement payment of money: payment voucher, receipt, bank statement overcharges and returns of inventory: credit notes undercharges: debit notes Journal • Representation of transactions in journal Ledger account • Representation of transactions in ledger accounts